PRINCE-OBOT/WEB-NOTE/JavaScript/Pattern.md

 `n*`  //Find `n` from the beginning and returns also returns multiple  `n` if they are join together. **Note** : it returns  empty string `""` if the search is not found.

+`n?` //It works the same `n*` because it returns an empty string if the search is not found, but it returns the search character separately.

 `/H...ay/` // Matches `Hurray` in the string or any other word with any word that can replace the three characters.

 `/r{2}/` // Matches the character `r` that are join together.